ajit-jain/wallet-notifications-service/README.md

 ## Extensibility of the service to handle multiple EVM chains depend on

-- To enable airdrops for a new chain, two configuration updates are required:
+- To enable airdrops for a new chain, three configuration updates are required:
-   First, add the EVM chain name and URL to the `evmChainUrlMap` in `src/domains/wallet/wallet.config.ts`.
+   First, add EVM Chain name in `SUPPORTED_EVM_CHAINS_FOR_AIRDROP` in `src/domains/constants/evm.constants.ts` Second, add the EVM chain name and URL to the `evmChainUrlMap` in `src/domains/wallet/wallet.config.ts`.
    Next, add the airdrop configuration for the EVM chain in `domains/wallet/airdrop.config.ts`.